 But still, how dare Disney fire this person over political speech, we have to fight against cancel culture by canceling our Disney Plus subscription.
 Yes, canceling something is now how you’re supposed to do fight cancel culture — don’t think about it and then it will make sense.
 Just as, in order to stop an organized mob, we all have to, at the same time, take part in one action because we’re mad at a company.
 Now let’s fight hashtag activists on Twitter by tweeting #CancelDisneyPlus.

 Now, in the past, I’ve been critical of the mainstream narrative regarding “cancel culture.”
 However, I think it’s wrong to paint it off as a work of fiction when in truth it’s nothing more than an age-old story of people reacting to stimuli.
-In truth, humans have engaged in behavior similar to this for decades on end, one thing of everything from the blacklists of Hollywood during the days of the Hayes Code to the fact that you still, to this day, cannot join an intelligence agency in the United States if you’ve ever been a communist.
+In truth, humans have engaged in behavior similar to this for decades on end, one thinks of everything from the blacklists of Hollywood during the days of the Hayes Code to the fact that you still, to this day, cannot join an intelligence agency in the United States if you’ve ever been a communist.
 In fact, when immigrants come to the United States they are forced to swear that they have never been members of communist or fascist parties.

-It’s actually funny that the example given is part of the Star Wars franchise, when Star Wars has been “canceled” by the right many times since the sequel trilogy started.
-Back when The Last Jedi came out, many people in more niche right-wing communities went after for giving in to the “feminist agenda” because it had a female main character or something.
+It’s actually funny that the example given is part of the Star Wars franchise when Star Wars has been “canceled” by the right many times since the sequel trilogy started.
+Back when The Force Awakens came out, many people in more niche right-wing communities went after for giving in to the “feminist agenda” because it had a female main character or something.
 The website Return Of Kings, a now-defunct blog previously ran by then-pickup artist RooshV, actually bragged that their “reporting” had cost Disney $4.2 million.
 When The Last Jedi came out, it was equally blasted by conservatives due to claims that it had “gone political” and other such nonsense.
 (For the record, I never saw Last Jedi so I have no idea if it’s a good film, but Star Wars was already basically just a campfire retelling of World War Two in space, so I find the claims that the movies have “gone political” to be more than a little nonsense.)

 Now some might say that nobody is going after the aforementioned restrictions or examples, as Michael Knowles put it in a recent Daily Wire article: